xrettle/WFGY/TensionUniverse/BlackHole/Q131_tension_free_energy.md

 1. It cannot be mapped to a state in `M_reg` with well defined `E_total`, `S_total`, and `F_free`.

-2. Its claimed performance implies:
+2. Its claimed performance implies

    ```txt
    I_E_balance != 0